 Get Outside and Visit a Park or Trail

 There are so many great areas to get outside and explore in the Metro area.
-A few of our favorite parks:
+Here is a list of parks with playgrounds in OKC and a few of some of our favorites:

 Scissortail Park | OKC Metro – with over 70 acres to explore, this is a favorite to get out and walk around!
 And of course stop by the Children’s Play Pavilion to get out those wiggles. *They do empty the lake in the winter for maintenance to get it in tip top shape for spring.